gonzal15/gonzal15.github.io/readme.md

 #### 2) Create a new website with Jekyll

-Now that we have a Markdown-formatted resume, we want to get the files ready for when we eventually host it online.
-We can create a folder locally on your computer with all of the relevant files we need using Jekyll.
+Now that you have a Markdown-formatted resume, you will want to get the files ready for when you eventually host it online.
+You can create a folder locally on your computer with all of the relevant files you need using Jekyll.

 Start by opening your computer's terminal.
 Then, enter the following command:
 ```